yubrajbhoi/termux-python/Doc/glossary.rst

       :func:`sys.getrefcount` function to return the
       reference count for a particular object.

+      In :term:`CPython`, reference counts are not considered to be stable or well-defined values; the number of references to an object, and how that number is affected by Python code, may be different between versions.

    regular package
       A traditional :term:`package`, such as a directory containing an ``__init__.py`` file.